 The Court dismissed the case because it was not established that the Child Care and Protection Board made legally-punishable errors or acted unlawfully during the period.

-Moreover, the Court considered it was not the duty of the Board to inform mothers about legal and practical options for raising their child themselves.
+Moreover, the Court considered it was not the duty of the Board to inform mothers about legal and practical options for raising their children themselves.
 However, it didn’t rule out that the Board has made reprehensible mistakes in individual cases.

-The former Minister of Legal Protection, Sander Dekker launched in 2019 an investigation about a “black page” in the Netherlands’ history.
+The former Minister of Legal Protection, Sander Dekker launched an investigation in 2019 about a “black page” in the Netherlands’ history.
 But the investigation was stopped last November at the request of the victims as information was not treated correctly or confidentially.

 The State attorney invoked a statute of limitations for situations that took place more than thirty years ago.

 Trudy Scheele-Gertsen was “angry” by the decision.
-“We will read the verdict in details and consider an appeal.
+“We will read the verdict in detail and consider an appeal.
 We maintain that the Child Care and Protection Board, and therefore the Dutch State, are liable for this injustice“, lawyer Linde Bryk from the association Clara Wichmann said in a statement.